eloisebarrow/recycle-nyc/README.md

 **ERROR**: Map would not render when passing it user info via userLat and userLong in state.

 **RESOLUTION**: I had to update the viewport lat/long directly and conditionally render the map so it would only render once it received lat/long coordinates (due to the geolocator taking longer to return data than the map initially took to render).

+-

+**ERROR**: Map marker would not render on mapbox.

+**RESOLUTION**: It was physically there but had no styles so I added those.

+-

+**ERROR**: When mapping through API data and trying to generate a marker for each data point, the markers are only generated with hard-coded data, I cannot generate them with my element parameter and get the following error: viewport-mercator-project: assertion failed

+**RESOLUTION**: pending